 Vodka? – Vodka is a very tricky alcohol for gluten free drinkers.
-Technically, during the distillation process of the vodka, the gluten proteins from wheat based vodkas is supposed to be removed.
+Technically, during the distillation process of the vodka, the gluten proteins from wheat-based vodkas are supposed to be removed.
 However, many people have claimed that these vodkas (made from wheat) still contain gluten, thus leaving them feeling sick and nauseous.
-So to be safe, stay away from all wheat based vodkas if you have Celiac disease or a gluten sensitivity.
+So to be safe, stay away from all wheat based vodkas if you have Celiac disease or gluten sensitivity.

-However, you can still opt for a non-wheat, potato, corn, or grape based vodka which are typically cleared for gluten free consumption.
-These include brands like Smirnoff and Absolut.
+However, you can still opt for a non-wheat, potato, corn, or grape-based vodka which is typically cleared for gluten free consumption.
+These include brands like Gordon’s and Smirnoff.

 Tequila? – When tequila is made the traditional way with a blue agave plant it is naturally gluten free.
 However, there are cheap brands that contain gluten.
 So to make sure that your tequila is gluten free, be sure that the bottle says, “100% agave.”
 Choose Brands that are certified gluten free like NYLA Organic Tequila